 Those four buttons seem to be the most used buttons on multi-cookers.

-Instant Pot’s buttons are also slightly raised.
+Instant Pot’s buttons are almost flush to the console.

 Where in the cooking stage am I?
 When oh when is my pot going to be at pressure?
 How long does it take to build pressure?
 Are you one to want to know all the stuff going on in your pot?
 Do you stare at your screen and say, how much longer will it take before the pot comes up to pressure?
 If you love geeky stuff, like me, you are going to love this next section.